Saturday July 29 2001 - 0 miles

 Sunday July 30 2001- 608 Miles

 What a day.
 I thought I would be smart and miss all the interstate highways today and ride US 20 once I got past Chicago.
-US 20 was in good shape for the most part and traffic wasn't tclip_image004hat heavy either but what I saved in miles cost me dearly in time.
+US 20 was in good shape for the most part and traffic wasn't that heavy either but what I saved in miles cost me dearly in time.
 Also MapQuest lied to me, it's much further to Cleveland than 600 miles.
 Made it as far as Fremont, Ohio and still have 70 or so miles before I get to Cleveland and the Rock n Roll Hall of Fame.
 Hey I'm this close so you know I got to stop and say hello to Elvis :-)

 Got a little sunburn on my now very red belly from riding with my shirt open, like I don't know better then that!
 Of course the day won't be complete without a little rain too.
 I had watched the lighting show all the way across Indiana.
 While I sure enjoyed that, I kept hoping that it would move either north or south of me but it didn't.
 I finally caught up to the rain in Ohio just as the sun was going down.
 Did I ever tell you how much I hate riding in the rain and even more so when it's dark?
 Sure am glad I have those new tires!
 I rode through some mighty deep water at times, half blind from the on coming traffic made it even more intense.
 Needless to say when I saw that Denny's sign flashing hot coffee I called it a day.
 The bonus was a Travel Lodge is right behind it.
 So the clothes are by the heater and with any luck they will by dry in the morning.